It’s not enough to be talented.

 Naval Ravikant suggests the best people in any industry are artists because they’re “someone who’s doing it for its own sake, who loves the craft, who just enjoys what they’re doing.”

-5. Successful creators are risk takers.
+5. Successful content creators are risk takers.

 Every creation is a gamble.